We offer all year round eco-volunteer missions on the island of Sulawesi in Indonesia around the fabulous karsts of Konawe.

-We will meet you on Sunday evening at the airport in Kendari (KDI code) or in the hotel Agung in Kendari city center which can be reached easily by taxi (7 € / 100.000rp maximum) if you arrive earlier.
-We will share a first welcome meal in the town of Kendari.
-Sunday night will be supported.
-We leave on the ground on Monday morning to reach the same afternoon the beautiful bay of Matarape.
+We meet you on Sunday evening at Kendari airport (code KDI) or at the Agung hotel which is located in the city center of Kendari and which you can easily reach by taxi (7 € / 100,000rp maximum) if you arrive earlier.
+We share a first welcome meal in the town of Kendari.
+Sunday night is taken care of.
+We leave for the field on Monday morning to reach the magnificent bay of Matarape itself that afternoon.

 To note that :